The 6 Best Korean Moisturizers For Oily Skin.

 Oleic acid is a naturally occurring fatty acid in animal and vegetable fats and oils.
 These oils can sit on the top layer of your skin, making your skin look greasy and oily.

-So, therefore, try and avoid moisturizers made predominantly with:
+Therefore, try to avoid moisturizers made predominantly with:

 - Coconut oil